Agoric/documentation/main/ertp/api/amount-math.md

 ## Related Methods

 The following methods on other ERTP components and objects also either operate on or return a brand.
-While a brief desciption is given for each, you should click through to a method's main documentation entry for full details on what it does and how to use it.
+While a brief description is given for each, you should click through to a method's main documentation entry for full details on what it does and how to use it.
 [`issuer.getAmountOf(payment)`](./issuer.html#issuer-getamountof-payment)